google/xls/docs_src/tutorials/hello_xls.md

     list's closing parenthesis and before the function-opening curly brace, if the function returned a value).
 2. A comment line.
-3. This second line invokes the built-in `trace!` directive, passing it the function's input string, and throws away the result.
+3. This second line invokes the built-in `trace!` attribute, passing it the function's input string, and throws away the result.

 ## 3. Say hello, XLS!